 Google uses over 200 factors to ranking websites (and we haven’t quite nailed them all down!).
 To repeat for the sake of emphasis, because this is important: over 200.

 If you ask two hundred SEO professionals what those 200 factors might be in terms of importance, you’ll probably get 200 different answers.
-Because despite the SEO community’s best and most consistent efforts, the deep-down specifics of Google’s algorithm have never been fully cracked (and even if they were, they’d likely change within a week, based on the rapid evolution of both the web and user behaviour).
+Despite the SEO community’s best and most consistent efforts, the deep-down specifics of Google’s algorithm have never been fully cracked.
+Even if they were, they’d likely change within a week, based on the rapid evolution of both the web and user behaviour.

 Links & Link Building

-Links from one website to another are seen as essential because Google’s crawlers count them as an endorsement and, depending on the relevance and value of the link, a good boost for user experience.
+Links from one website to another are seen as essential because Google’s crawlers count them as an endorsement.
+Depending on the relevance and value of the link it can also be a good boost for user experience.

 They’re trusting that if users are being sent to your site from another, it must a) have something to do with the topic of the linking site and b) be a relevant, quality resource from which the linking site trusts their audience will find some value.

-The keywords (pardon the pun) are relevant, quality, trust and value: a link from a website about cooking to a website about cars probably doesn’t make a whole lot of sense in the eyes of both users and search engines.
+The keywords (pardon the pun) are relevant, quality, trust, and value.
+Meaning that a link from a website about cooking leading to a website about cars wouldn’t make any sense in the eyes of users or search engines.

-However, a link from a cooking website to one that specializes in kitchen knives could be seen as a trusted endorsement and one that helps make a user’s browsing experience that much more satisfying and successful.
+However, a link from a cooking website to one that specializes in kitchen knives could be seen as a trusted endorsement.
+It can help make a user’s browsing experience that much more satisfying and successful.